1995 AFC Championship Game: Background

 When the playoffs started, the Steelers defeated the Buffalo Bills 40–21 in the divisional round to advance to their second consecutive AFC Championship Game.
 Meanwhile, the Colts defeated the defending AFC champion San Diego Chargers 35–20 at Jack Murphy Stadium, then pulled off the upset by defeating the top-seeded Kansas City Chiefs 10–7 at Arrowhead Stadium.
 The upset of the Chiefs meant that the AFC Championship Game would be a home game for the Steelers instead of traveling to Kansas City for the AFC Championship Game.
 The upset also marked the Colts' first AFC Championship Game appearance in 24 years, since the then-Baltimore Colts lost to the Miami Dolphins 21–0 in 1971.

 The Colts were the first number 5 seed to advance to a conference championship game since the 1990 playoff expansion.
-It would mark the first time since the 1970 merger that no team that was a member of the American Football League at any point in its history participated in the AFC Championship Game, as both the Colts and Steelers were with the "old" NFL before moving to the newly formed AFC in 1970 to even out the two conferences.
+It marked the first time since the 1970 merger that no team that was a member of the American Football League at any point in its history participated in the AFC Championship Game, as both the Colts and Steelers were with the "old" NFL before moving to the newly formed AFC in 1970 to even out the two conferences.
 (Since then, only the 2008 AFC Championship Game between the Steelers and their archrivals, the Baltimore Ravens, has the AFC title been played for between two non-AFL teams.)
 The game was a rematch of the Week 3 contest between the two teams from the previous season, which the Steelers won at home, 31–21.
-The 1995 AFC Championship Game would be the second of four consecutive seasons in which the two teams met in Pittsburgh, an uncommon sight for non-division rivals.
+The 1995 AFC Championship Game was the second of four consecutive seasons in which the two teams met in Pittsburgh, an uncommon sight for non-division rivals.